 Next, by default, the wizard generates a plot for the periodogram and displays the first 42 (half the size of the input data set) frequency components.
 Let’s leave all the settings unchanged.

-7. The settings in this tab are very similar to the missing values setting of other wizards in NumXL.
-In essence, you can instruct NumXL how to handle missing values, if any are found.
+- The settings in this tab are very similar to the missing values setting of other wizards in NumXL.
+In essence, you can instruct NumXL on how to handle missing values, if any are found.

 By default, the “Don’t accept Missing Values” option is selected.
 Since our data set does not have any missing value, we will leave the default option unchanged.

-9. The periodogram table and plot is generated in your worksheet now.
+The periodogram table and plot are generated in your worksheet now.

 In conclusion, the periodogram plot shows that the residential monthly demand has a strong seasonality with a length of seven months.
 This may sound counter-intuitive, as we commonly believe in a natural seasonality of 12 months, but this finding can be attributed to the specific climate of Saudi Arabia.